ryantpayton/MapleStory-Server/README.md

+> All credits go to Ronan C. P. Lana, Nexon, Wizet, and the contributors of HeavenMS and subsequent parties.
+> I do not take credit for any files located herein unless specifically specified otherwise.
+> Forked from [HeavenMS](https://github.com/ronancpl/HeavenMS) in order to have a history of changes made herein.

 ### Required Files
  * Use Git or checkout with SVN using [this](https://github.com/ryantpayton/MapleStory.git) web URL
    * I will refer to this location, for the source, later as **{source}**